 Here’s a quick DIY for you.

-1 roll of chicken wire from Home Depot or other home improvement store
+- 1 roll of chicken wire from Home Depot or other home improvement store

-Place your masonry ladders so they form a short tunnel on one end the existing coop (a chunnel if you will – chicken+tunnel=chunnel).
+Place your masonry ladders so they form a short tunnel on one end of the existing coop (a chunnel if you will – chicken+tunnel=chunnel).
 You do this by connecting the three ladders together with wire every six or so inches for the entire length of the ladder.

-Use a circular saw to cut a 10×10 hole in the side of the coop (we saved the wood to make a closable door if your area gets too cold at night.
+Use a circular saw to cut a 10×10 hole in the side of the coop.
+Be sure to save the wood to make a closable door if your area gets too cold at night.

 This project was seriously so cheap and easy.
 The chickens love it and happily hop from one “room” to the other.
-It makes me feel so much better that they have more space to spread out and scratch.
+You’ll feel better knowing the chicks will have more space to spread out and scratch.

 What do you think?

-**Note** Some of you are going to think I am CRAZY, but rest assured, we don’t have a lot of predators in downtown Phoenix that can get at our chickens.
+**Note** Some of you are going to think I am CRAZY, but rest assured, we don’t have a lot of predators where we live that can get at our chickens.
 The worst that we encounter are stray cats and they can’t get into this run.
 However, if your area has more predators, be sure to fasten the run securely to the coop and to the ground so your chicks will remain safe.

 Oh and, you can put babies in it, too.